smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 Someone in the crowd shouted approval - one of Theron's men, planted there.
 Then another voice joined, and another.
 Not the whole crowd, but enough.
 The loyal, the frightened, the opportunistic - all cheering to be seen cheering.

 The council members stood frozen.
-This was theater, and Theron had cultivated the audience.
+This was theater with a cultivated audience.

 Polyidus recognized one of the voices.
 A temple guard.
 One of his own men, now cheering for Theron.